bharath9866/SlotBooker/README.md

 ---

-## 🗄 API Behavior
+## 🗄 API Behavior - Mock Response and Networking Behavior

-All API calls are simulated using a fake in-memory mock server.
+The application uses Retrofit along with MockWebServer to simulate API responses during runtime.
+All network calls are served from a predefined mock response rather than a live backend.
+This allows testing booking workflow, UI states, and error handling without an actual server dependency.

 | Endpoint | Method | Description                 |
 |----------|--------|-----------------------------|